khanhhale/UpSquaredGroveIotDevKit/README.md

 Plug the UP² board to its power supply and plug the power supply into an electrical outlet.
 Note: If you need to turn off your board, you can do so by pressing the small white button next to the blue LED, or you can simply unplug the power cable.

-Sett Up Software for the Up Square Board
+Set Up Software for the Up Square Board
    Boot up the Ubuntu OS
 After the board is powered and boot up, you should see the login screen below.